 Selling a House ‘As Is’ in Missouri

-Looking to sell a house “as is” in Missouri?
+Looking to sell a house as-is in Missouri?
 Whether you’ve got a fixer-upper or recently inherited a relative’s home, sometimes the goal is to skip repairs, get a fair offer, and move on.

 “Typically, the reasons are like an estate sale where they’ve inherited the property, and they don’t have the funds or the inclination to prepare the property for the market.
 Either that or it’s not a distressed property.
-But, the seller has an advantage in that particular market, ” according to Alicia Sierra, a top St. Louis, Missouri agent who sells homes 56% faster than the average agent in her area.
+But, the seller has an advantage in that particular market,” according to Alicia Sierra, a top St. Louis, Missouri, agent who sells homes 56% faster than the average agent in her area.

-“It’s a seller’s market, and they strongly prefer an “as is” sale,” she adds.
+“It’s a seller’s market, and they strongly prefer an as-is sale,” she adds.

-However, selling a house “as is” usually means accepting a lower offer, and it doesn’t always prevent buyers from trying to negotiate savings.
+However, selling a house as-is usually means accepting a lower offer, and it doesn’t always prevent buyers from trying to negotiate savings.
 Let’s look at how to sell a house in Missouri, your options for getting an offer, and what to expect from the process.

 Fast facts about selling a house ‘as is’ in Missouri

-The median sales price in Missouri $251,000
+The median sales price in Missouri $300,000

-Average days on market (DOM) for Missouri 33 Days
+Average days on market (DOM) for Missouri 30 Days

-Disclosures According to Alicia Sierra, Missouri law does not require sellers to provide a disclosure of material facts about the property through the Seller’s Disclosure Statement for Residential Property;
+Disclosures According to Alicia Sierra, Missouri law does not require sellers to provide a disclosure of material facts about the property through the

-MLS has a field to mark a listing “as is”?
-This preference or requirement is communicated either in the marketing remarks or hidden agent remarks that are not published to the public on sites.
+• This preference or requirement is communicated either in the marketing remarks or hidden agent remarks that are not published to the public on sites.
 They’re not published, only the agent can see it in the listing on the end.

 Is a real estate attorney required?
 Real estate attorneys are not considered essential for closing in Missouri.